-The debt to assets ratio measures the extent to which GovGuam had funded its assets with debt.
-The lower the debt percentage, the more equity GovGuam has in its assets.

-At September 30, 2006, 100% (117.1%) of GovGuam's \$918.4 million of total assets were funded with debt or other obligations.
-This is an unfavorable financial indicator and indicates that for each dollar of assets GovGuam owns, it owes \$1.17 of that dollar to others.
-The change from the previous year was due in a large part to the recognition of expenses and liabilities considered special items as noted on page 5 of this analysis.
+- The debt to assets ratio measures the extent to which GovGuam had funded its assets with debt.
+The lower the debt percentage, the more equity GovGuam has in its assets. - At September 30, 2007, 100% (116.4%) of GovGuam's \$893.4 million of total assets were funded with debt or other obligations.
+This is an unfavorable financial indicator and indicates that for each dollar of assets GovGuam owns, it owes \$1.16 of that dollar to others.
+This is consistent with the ratio in the prior year.